Guru & Avalokiteshvara: The Remainder of the Text

 In terms of relying properly on the spiritual teacher with our thoughts, this certainty is very important.
 There are two words that are used here to describe the mental state, the emotional state:

-And with deeds is obviously showing being respectful but also helping the teacher in whatever way we can, helping the teacher to benefit others.
+Then, with deeds is obviously showing being respectful, but also helping the teacher in whatever way we can, helping the teacher to benefit others.
 We are helping the teacher not for the teacher to like us; we are benefiting and helping the teacher so that the teacher is better able to benefit others, especially when the teacher gets very old.
 Even if they’re no longer able to teach, it’s not that “Well, now they’re not teaching anybody, so throw them away.”
 We still have great appreciation for what they’ve done.

 Inspire me so that, (having understood that) a working basis of respites and enrichments cannot be matched by tens of millions of the most precious gems – even having attained one, it’s never stable; it’s never certain when it will be lost – I may pass (my life) with pure Dharma activity and never be distracted by whatever might appear in this (life).

 We see the structure here already of what we had with the visualization before.
-Respites means a temporary freedom.
-As Geshe Ngawang Dhargyey often used to say, it’s like we’re on a short holiday from the lower realms and about to go back because our vacation is almost over.
+Respites mean a temporary freedom.
+As Geshe Ngawang Dhargyey often used to say, it’s like we’re on a short holiday from the lower realms and are about to go back because our vacation is almost over.
 On the one hand, a slight removal of something – like we did with the purification – and then an endowment (positive things that we have).
 Because we have a slight respite from these worst things, we can appreciate the opportunities that we do have.
 This structure we’re going to find in many places in the teachings.

-May I pass my life with pure Dharma activity – as His Holiness says, not many of us have the opportunity to do that, because we might have a family, we have to make a living, and stuff like that.
+May I pass my life with pure Dharma activity, as His Holiness says, not many of us have the opportunity to do that because we might have a family, we have to make a living, and stuff like that.

 Inspire me so that, having sincerely taken eternal safe direction from the Three Supreme (Gems),